RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning: Related Work

-In supervised learning, counterfactual explanations have been used to propose changes of input features that elicit a desired prediction from a black-box model.
-In the recent years, numerous works have proposed methods for generating counterfactual explanations in supervised learning \cite{wachter2017counterfactual,dandl2020multi,looveren2021interpretable,laugel2017inverse,mothilal2020explaining,poyiadzi2020face,samoilescu2021model}.
-The majority of these methods follow the same approach.
-Firstly, a loss function is defined by combining different counterfactual properties, such as validity, proximity and sparsity.
-The loss function is then optimized over a training data set in order to find the most suitable counterfactual.
+In supervised learning, counterfactual explanations have been used to propose changes in input features that elicit a desired prediction from a black-box model.
+Various counterfactual properties have been defined to evaluate different counterfactuals \cite{verma2021counterfactual}.
+For example, validity is used to measure whether counterfactual achieves the desired output, proximity is a feature-based similarity measure that ensures counterfactual features are similar to those in the original instance, and sparsity measures the number of features changed.
+In recent years, numerous works have proposed methods for generating counterfactual explanations in supervised learning \cite{wachter2017counterfactual,dandl2020multi,looveren2021interpretable,laugel2017inverse,mothilal2020explaining,poyiadzi2020face,samoilescu2021model}.
+The majority of these methods follow the same approach, where a loss function is defined by combining different counterfactual properties and optimized over the training data set.
 The methods differ in their design of the loss function and the choice of the optimization method.
 For example, in the first work on counterfactual explanations for supervised learning, \citet{wachter2017counterfactual} use gradient descent to optimize a loss function based on proximity and validity properties.
-Similarly, \citet{mothilal2020explaining} propose DICE, which introduces a diversity property to the approach of \citet{wachter2017counterfactual} to ensure users are offered a set of diverse, high-quality explanations. \citet{dandl2020multi} pose the problem of counterfactual search as multi-objective optimization and use genetic algorithm to optimize validity, proximity, sparsity and data manifold closeness of counterfactual instances.
+Similarly, \citet{mothilal2020explaining} propose DICE, which introduces a diversity property to the approach of \citet{wachter2017counterfactual} to ensure users are offered a set of diverse, high-quality explanations. \citet{dandl2020multi} poses the problem of counterfactual search as multi-objective optimization and uses a genetic algorithm to optimize validity, proximity, sparsity, and data manifold closeness of counterfactual instances.